 Teaching at a truck driving school is a great option to use your CDL while staying in one place.
-It is common for instructors to have previous experience as a professional truck driver but it is not necessarily required.
+It is common for instructors to have previous experience as a professional truck driver but it is not necessarily required at all CDL schools.

 Find the Right Truck Driving Job for You